djfpaagman/dev-jumper/README.md

 # Dev Jumper
-A really small Chrome extension that allows you to move switch between live and development environments via a keyboard shortcut.
+A really small Chrome extension that allows you to switch between live and development environments via a keyboard shortcut.

 Not yet available in the Chrome store.
+A few things need be fixed first:

+* Making dev port configurable
+* Adding icons and screenshots etc for the Chrome store

 ## Contributing
 1. Fork it